matthew-robertson/Useful_things/I Learned Something Today/Vim.md

 1. Like everything else in Vim, macros are just text.
 They're stored in the same buffers you yank/paste from, they're just interpreted as commands instead of characters to print.
 1. [The leader key](https://medium.com/usevim/vim-101-what-is-the-leader-key-f2f5c1fa610f) is a customizable modifier key, essentially: Vim doesn't map anything to it, unlike pretty much everything else.
 By default it's `\`, but you can change it using `let mapleader=","` or whatever you want to set it to.
 It also doesn't need to be held.
 Once pressed, Vim will wait ~1 second for a command's input.
 1. `map` and `noremap` do basically the same thing, but `noremap` is non-recursive/non-expanding. a handful of characters can be prefixed onto either to specify the mode the mapping should apply to `i` - insert mode, `n` - normal mode, etc...
+1. In command mode, `!` indicates the start of an external command.
+It will pop you out into the terminal to see the result of running it.
+Handy stuff for all the searching you do.